tech-equity-justice/tej-app-project/README.md

 The goals do not have to be completed sequentially, e.g. you can start at **LEVEL-1 Goal**, then do **LEVEL-3 Goal** before completing **LEVEL-2 Goal**.

 Please submit the project once you have completed up to whichever goals you are able to achieve.

-You can use any online reference for help with the project.
-But you need to understand and be able to explain what the code is doing line by line, and also be able to make requested modifications to your submitted code if asked during live interview session.

 ### 2. WHEN TO SUBMIT